 So stick with me here.
 In this guide, I will explain to you how to use a compass.
-I will also show you why it is a must-have equipment.
+I will also show you why it is must-have equipment in your gear list.

-GPS today have maps.
+GPS today has maps.
 Even better smartphones have both GPS and maps.
 This means you can find your location without necessarily having a compass.

 Nevertheless, no technology comes without pain points.
 Batteries power these technologies.
-Due to this, it can run out of power anytime.
+Due to this, it can run out of power at any time.

 Now think about it this way.
 You are in the middle of a forest and your GPS is off.
 How will you trace your way home?

 Given these points, a compass is important navigation equipment.
 So let us jump right in and see how.

 A compass is lightweight.
 As a result, you can hang it on your hiking backpack or around your neck.
 This will help you to travel light.
 That means you can always have it in a reachable location during hiking.

 Does not require external power to operate